goofy2k/MIDI-sequencer/README.md

 Note: the .ino app is probably not based on Nimble.
 Is it compatible with devices running Nimble BLE?

-More info on Nimble BLE:  [here](https://github.com/apache/mynewt-nimble)
+More info on Nimble BLE:  [here](https://github.com/apache/mynewt-nimble) Basic server and client examples and a lot of information, [here]()

 nRF Connect diagnostic tool on mobile can write and receive data from the app (on command of nRF Connect)